 Thaw them by placing your muffins on the counter and allowing to come to room temperature for about 30 minutes.

 Or, place your frozen muffin on a microwave safe plate and cover lightly with a paper towel.
 Microwave in 30 second increments until warmed through.

 If your muffins are dry straight from the oven, this is caused by over-baking.
 When baked just the right amount of time, your muffins will turn out soft, moist, and tender.

 - Use an instant-read thermometer inside your oven to make sure your oven is set to the proper temperature for any given recipe.
-Here's what I use: Rubbermaid Instant Read Oven Thermometer
+Here's what I use: Rubbermaid Instant Read Oven Thermometer.

-- If your oven regularly runs hot, try testing your muffins about 2 minutes earlier.
+- If your oven regularly runs hot, try testing your muffins about 2 minutes early.
 Stick a toothpick in the center of a muffin.
 If the toothpick comes out dry, or with crumbs, your muffins are done.
 If your toothpick comes out with wet batter, give them another 2 minutes and check again.

 Banana Nut Muffins